AlexJHand/LFCSchedule/README.md

 After the dependencies are installed, use npm start to start the server, which will run on port 3000.

 ## Next Steps
+- Add some unit tests
+- Deploy to Heroku
 - Add league table
 - Get Premier League goal scorers list
 - Use react router to add goal scorers page